1. Home

 To ensure cybersecurity in IoT solutions, edge devices, gateways, and servers must be capable of establishing mutual trust as well as trust in the firmware and software they execute.

 This can only be achieved by equipping each system with at least a unique and secure digital identity.
-It must be small enough to be hosted inside a limited memory, strong enough to comply with the latest cybersecurity standards, and easy to check so that even small devices can verify who they are talking to and whether their firmware is genuine.
+This identity must be small enough to be hosted inside a limited memory, strong enough to comply with the latest cybersecurity standards, and easy to check so that even small devices can verify who they are talking to and whether their firmware is genuine.

 • Matter - usage of two chains of certificates, DAC and NOC respectively device attestation certificate issued/injected by the OEM PKI and node operational certificates issued and renewed by the network commissioner PKI.